 • Administrator, who can manage user access, assign roles to new users, and reassign roles to existing users.

-• Regular Users, whose rights should be individually defined depending on your business specifics.
+• Regular users, whose rights should be defined individually, depending on your business specifics.

-Some Other Important Requirements
+Other Important Requirements

 Shortlist the Necessary Software Features

 Based on the business needs and related requirements you’ve defined, your provider of custom billing software development services will come up with a list of the functional capabilities your solution will include.
-You should thoroughly discuss this list with them, use your knowledge of your business domain and business situation to augment the contents, and agree upon the functions listed.

-• Subscription Management and Recurring Billing – a functional capability that automatically bills a customer during their lifecycle in accordance with a selected subscription package, or performs automatic billing for a recurring service.
+• Subscription management and recurring billing: a functional capability that automatically bills a customer during their lifecycle in accordance with a selected subscription package, or performs automatic billing for a recurring service.

-• Notifications and Reminders – functionality that allows automatically sending various notifications and payment reminders to specific target audiences at specified dates, or when some specified conditions are met.
+• Notifications and reminders: functionality that allows automatically sending various notifications and payment reminders to specific target audiences at specified dates, or when some specified conditions are met.

 Choose the Right Technologies

-1. Programming language: Java.
-Java programming language provides a secure and scalable foundation, crucial for handling sensitive financial data and accommodating the growing transaction volumes inherent in fintech applications.
+The Java programming language provides a secure and scalable foundation for custom billing software, crucial for handling sensitive customer data and accommodating the growing transaction volumes inherent in fintech applications.

-2. Backend framework: Spring Boot.
-Spring Boot is a widely adopted and microservices-friendly framework for building Java-based solutions.
-The Spring ecosystem provides comprehensive features, including security, data access, and transaction management, crucial for fintech applications.
+Spring Boot is a widely adopted framework that helps the development team build microservices-friendly Java-based solutions.
+The Spring ecosystem provides comprehensive features, such as data access, transaction management, and data security, all of which are crucial for fintech applications.

-3. Frontend framework: Thymeleaf and React.js.
 Thymeleaf is a server-side templating engine that integrates seamlessly with Spring Boot.
-If a more interactive user interface is desired, React.js can be introduced alongside Thymeleaf for building dynamic and responsive components.
+If a more interactive user interface is desired, React.js can be integrated with Thymeleaf to build responsive components.

-4. Message queue: Apache Kafka.
 Apache Kafka is a distributed event streaming platform that can be employed for asynchronous communication between components of the billing systems.
-It ensures reliability, fault tolerance, and real-time data processing, which are crucial for payment-related operations.
+It ensures reliability, fault tolerance, and real-time payment tracking, which are crucial for financial transactions.

-6. AI/ML Integration: Python and TensorFlow/PyTorch.
-Python is widely used for AI/ML development due to its rich ecosystem of libraries such as TensorFlow, PyTorch, and scikit-learn.
+Python is widely used for AI/ML development due to its rich ecosystem of libraries, including TensorFlow, PyTorch, and scikit-learn.
 These libraries provide tools for building, training, and deploying machine learning models.
-Models can be deployed using REST APIs created with frameworks like Flask or FastAPI, and these can be integrated with the main Java backend.
+Models can be deployed via REST APIs built with frameworks such as Flask or FastAPI, and these can be integrated with the main Java backend.

 We used Python for AI/ML development for one of our clients.
 Our team developed a Python pipeline that efficiently classifies item lines in invoices.
 Using AWS Textract, the tool first extracts the text and tabular data from PDF documents.
 To fine-tune the functionality, we leveraged NLP techniques, text classification, and text embeddings, the pipeline then accurately categorizes item lines.
 As a result, we saved operational time for a client and reduced manual effort.